 All is going well during the pub crawl, including running into Oliver's sister Sam (Rosemund Pike), but they soon find trouble.
 The men are approached by teens with superhuman strength and a brawl erupts.
 Gary knocks the head off one of the teens to reveal he is actually a robot.
 They put the pieces together and realize that their town has been taken over completely by these alien robots, who take on the bodies of the townspeople, and they are not only fighting to complete the Golden Mile, but also for their own lives.

-"The World's End" joins a summer already packed full of great films such as "Getaway," "Drinking Buddies," "The Mortal Instruments: City of Bones," "Paranoia," "Kick-Ass 2," "We're the Millers, "Elysium," "Percy Jackson: Sea of Monsters," "2 Guns," "Blue Jasmine," "The Wolverine," "The To Do List," "Only God Forgives," "World War Z," "Man of Steel," "This Is the End," and "Olympus Has Fallen."
+Vote for your favorite lines from "The World's End" below, and be sure to check out our other lists on the best quotes from fun summer movies, like "Drinking Buddies," "The Mortal Instruments: City of Bones," "We're the Millers," "The Wolverine," "World War Z," "Man of Steel," "This Is the End," and "Olympus Has Fallen."